|Previous Story: The Smugglers||Next Story: The Power Of The Daleks|

 October 8th marked the end of Hartnell's tenure on Doctor Who.
 The first scene recorded on this day was the renewal sequence itself.
 Originally, this would have simply seen Hartnell collapse on the floor of the TARDIS console room with his cloak covering his face; in the first episode of the next story, The Power Of The Daleks, the cloak would have been pulled back to reveal Troughton.
 However, vision mixer Shirley Coward was able to design a way to actually depict the renewal.
 This took advantage of a malfunctioning mixing desk, which tended to cause the image to flare noticeably, to create an effect by which the image of Hartnell became overexposed almost to a white-out, then settled down again to reveal Troughton's countenance.
 Troughton therefore was asked to sign a new contract on September 16th to appear in the episode.
 Once this was completed, the remainder of part four was taped, whereupon the cast and crew retired to a farewell party in Hartnell's honour at Lloyd's home.

 Despite his poor health, Hartnell continued to act both in television (including episodes of No Hiding Place and Softly, Softly) and in theatre.
 His physical prowess continued to diminish, however, as did his memory, and so by the Seventies he was forced to retire from the profession he loved.
 During his time away from the series, he rarely watched Doctor Who, as the circumstances surrounding his departure from the series had been very upsetting.
 Nonetheless, he agreed to return to Doctor Who in 1972 for the tenth-anniversary story The Three Doctors, though his ill health meant that his involvement was far more limited than he had originally aspired.
 The Three Doctors turned out to be Hartnell's final performance.
-Crippled by a series of strokes, William Hartnell passed away on April 24th, 1975.
+Crippled by a series of strokes, William Hartnell passed away in his sleep on April 23rd, 1975.

 |Main Page||Episode List||Season 4|